Skip to main content

 The intro (sometimes called the hook) is simply a section of writing that leads into the main idea of the paragraph in a conversational manner that contextualizes the topic.
 The hook prepares the reader to consider what is coming.
 Sometimes it's designed to engage or provoke a reaction; sometimes it provides the reader with critical background information so that the rest of the writing will make sense.
 The hook also shows that the writer is comfortable and confident with the subject matter, and even eager to grapple with the prompt.

 I tell my students that it's almost impolite not to include some sort of engaging lead-in before beginning the business of proving things.
 It's like jumping into an important conversation with a person at a social gathering or business event without first providing some friendly context for the discussion.
-There are many ways that writers can create effective hooks, and the essaypop help cards provide several models.
+There are many ways that writers can create effective hooks, and the essaypop help cards in the sidebar provide several models.
 Take a look at the intro/hook we’ve added to our sample paragraph –

 Here's a view of the system’s sentence starters –